Sign in

 Answer

-CFO Bob Schrader reported that checks per client were softer than expected in Q4, and the FY26 plan assumes this metric will be down.
-He clarified that most one-time cash restructuring costs are complete, and future adjustments are primarily non-cash, so free cash flow is expected to grow in line with earnings.
+CFO Bob Schrader confirmed that checks per client trended softer in Q4 and that the fiscal 2026 plan assumes this metric will be down.
+He also clarified that most one-time restructuring costs are complete and future adjustments are primarily non-cash, so free cash flow is expected to grow in line with earnings.

 Ashish Sabadra asked about the trend in PEO direct insurance costs on a per-worksite-employee basis and inquired about seasonal hiring trends this year.